IBM/aspera-cli/docs/README.erb.md

 If the key is protected by a passphrase, then it will be prompted.
 (some plugins support option `passphrase`)

-Several methods can be used to generate a key pair:

-The following commands use this variable:
+The following commands use the shell variable `PRIVKEYFILE`.
+Set it to the desired safe location of the private key.
+Typically, in `$HOME/.ssh` or `$HOME/.aspera/<%=cmd%>`:

 ```bash
 PRIVKEYFILE=~/.aspera/<%=cmd%>/my_private_key
 ```

+Several methods can be used to generate a key pair:

 * <%=tool%>